 Northside Veterinary Clinic has been proudly serving Williamsburg, Brooklyn since 1997.
-When we opened our doors 25 years ago, our dream of becoming Williamsburg's first integrative veterinary clinic became a reality.
+When we opened our doors 25 years ago, our dream of becoming the first integrative veterinary clinic in Williamsburg became a reality.
 Since then, our team has gone above and beyond to practice medicine while staying true to the beliefs our foundation was built upon.
 Every patient is entitled to treatment rooted in care, respect and understanding.
 We have built upon those core values to create a full-service, state-of-the-art animal hospital and trusted staple of our community.

-Our primary focus is supporting our patient's health and wellness journey through preventative medicine at any season of life.
-Services offered at NVC include wellness exams, vaccinations and parasite prevention/treatment, dental exams, spaying/neutering, diagnostics, holistic and alternative care, surgical procedures, euthanasia, companion laser therapy, and more.
+Our primary focus is supporting our patient's health and wellness journey through preventative pet medicine at any season of life.
+Services offered at NVC include wellness exams, vaccinations and parasite prevention/treatment, pet dental exams, spaying/neutering, diagnostics, holistic and alternative care, surgical procedures, euthanasia, companion laser therapy, and more.
 Our onsite laboratory allows us to expedite your pet's test results, even during their appointment slot.
 We also offer emergency treatment services and have a veterinarian on call for emergencies every day from 7 am to 10 pm.
 If you prefer a more integrated medical approach to your pet's care, holistic or alternative medical treatments are available at NVC.
 Our highly experienced team offers treatments such as acupuncture, craniosacral therapy, and traditional Chinese medicine.

 We work together with clients to ensure, as a team, our patients are receiving the highest level of personalized treatment options available to them in the New York City area.
 Between our extremely experienced veterinarians and their vast knowledge base, our state-of-the-art technology, and the highly equipped facility we utilize every day at NVC, you can feel at ease knowing that your pet is in excellent hands.
 Regardless of their needs, we are confident that we will go beyond meeting your expectations while ensuring your pet feels comfortable, safe, and cared for.